ThomasBassa/qa-team-voltron/Mini Project 03/README.md

 In Eclipse, use the menus to select `File > Import...`.
 This can also be found by right-clicking in an empty part of the Package Explorer.
 In the Import wizard, select `Git > Projects from Git`.
 **Do NOT select `Repositories from GitHub`, as this will _not_ create an Eclipse project for you.**
+That option will silently clone a repository to a default location that Eclipse probably isn't even watching.

 On the next screen following Projects from Git, select `GitHub`, then click Next.
 Enter the name of your repository (the part after your name and slash-- for example,